BLOG

 AI-Powered Clinical Decision Support at the Bedside

 Modern AI is bringing clinical decision support software to a whole new level at the point of care.
 Unlike their predecessors, today’s AI systems can quickly sift through vast amounts of data to assist with differential diagnosis on the fly.
 This is essentially embedding AI in patient evaluation.
 For example, when a patient comes in with a complex set of complaints, an AI system can analyze the information and instantly suggest a list of possible diagnoses, along with key findings that support each possibility.
 These suggestions appear in real-time as the clinician gathers history and exam information.
 AI acts like a second mind in the exam room, cross-checking the human clinician’s impressions against millions of reference cases.
+AI systems are integrated into existing healthcare workflows and electronic health records to facilitate efficient and accessible differential diagnosis.

 Notably, AI-driven systems can provide insights that help counteract human cognitive biases.
 An AI might flag a less obvious diagnosis that fits the data, but that a doctor, due to prejudice or familiarity, might not have considered.
 AI diagnosis support integrated into clinical practice can offer timely insights, reduce cognitive load on doctors, and even help prioritize the most likely differential diagnoses at the point of care.
 By offering evidence-based suggestions and probabilities, AI tools ensure that important possibilities are not overlooked “in the heat of the moment.”